cryptotanette/solana-bot-tutorial/README.md

 # Solana Auto-Transfer

-This JavaScript script utilizes the Solana Web3.js library to automate the periodic transfer of Solana (SOL) cryptocurrency from one wallet (using its PRIVATE_KEY) to another (RECIPIENT_ADDRESS).
+This JavaScript script utilizes the Solana Web3.js library to automate the periodic transfer of Solana (SOL) cryptocurrency from one wallet (using its PRIVATE_KEY) to another (TO_PUBLIC_KEY).
-The script continuously monitors the balance of a source wallet (using its PRIVATE_KEY) and initiates transfers to a specified RECIPIENT_ADDRESS when sufficient funds are available or transferred to the Host wallet (using its PRIVATE_KEY).
+The script continuously monitors the balance of a source wallet (using its PRIVATE_KEY) and initiates transfers to a specified TO_PUBLIC_KEY when sufficient funds are available or transferred to the Host wallet (using its PRIVATE_KEY).

 ## Features: